moremorefor/Logpot/README.md

 # Logpot
 _(This is currently a very prototype version.)_

-Logpot is simple blog system build with flask.
+Logpot is a simple blog system build with flask.

 ## Getting Started
 _It will need Python 3.x to get started._